 Secondly, in literally only a handful of cases have prostitutes apparently infected their clients.
 Only about 3% of AIDS cases are attributable to prostitutes.
 In most of these cases, the client and the prostitute were both drug users.

 Finally, cases of tertiary transmission are very rare.
 This is the case where a healthy man is infected by a prostitute, and then infects his wife or girlfriend.
 This is very good news.

 The implication of this is that a lowered immune response, due to drug use or malnutrition, seems to play a very important role in AIDS transmission.

 HEMOPHILIACS AND AIDS

 interesting finding is that hemophiliacs infected with HIV do not develop AIDS

-estimated that about 90% or 15,000 hemophiliacs were infected with HIV between
+It is estimated that about 90% or 15,000 hemophiliacs were infected with

 Again, it appears that a strong immune system and a heterosexual lifestyle plays a critical role in preventing development of the disease.
-Homosexuals as a group take more antibiotics and have more infections than hemophiliacs.
-This may weaken the homosexuals' immune system.
+Those with alternative lifestyles as a group take more antibiotics and have more infections than hemophiliacs.
+This may weaken their immune system.

 RECOVERY FROM AIDS